Reference

 • Are you reaching for a companion repo because you need it, or because it happens to exist?

-• Would a tutorial page or a compact reference page help future users more?
+• Would a tutorial or reference note help future users avoid the same mistake?

 See also